 Make sure you have a complete software distribution kit.
-If you have the OpenVMS consolidated distribution CD-ROM kit, check the CD master index for the kit location.
+If you have the OpenVMS consolidated distribution CD-ROM kit, also known as the Software Products Library (SPL), check the CD master index for the location of the TCP/IP Services for OpenVMS kit.
 If you have an individual CD-ROM, supply the device name (such as DKAn) for the media when you issue the command to install TCP/IP Services.

 Check that the kit contains everything listed on the Bill of Materials (BOM).
-If anything is missing or damaged, contact your Compaq representative.
+If anything is missing or damaged, contact your HP representative.